 A short-term program will last about 30 days or less, where as a long-term program will last about 30 days or more.
 In some cases, a long-term rehab center can help clients for upwards of four to six months if needed, this can be in situations where an addict requires intensive in-depth help for their addiction.
 Residential drug treatment centers are usually some of the better options to help treat addiction, as it is an in-house environment where an addict can work through their program distraction free.
 If a drug and alcohol addict is continually returning back to their original environment there is a great risk of relapse.
 Outpatient drug and alcohol rehab entails a patient attending treatment on a daily basis, and there may be a greater risk of relapse as the patient will have to return home after each day.
 Most outpatient drug treatment centers in the state will conduct random drug testing to help ensure their clients are remaining clean and sober.

-Below, you will find a list of Treatment and Services for Alcohol & Drug Abuse in Kansas.
-The list is incomplete use the menu for a specific research (ex: rehab for Youth, Medical Detox, Holistic Services, etc.) Call one of our counselors now at 1-800-304-2219.
+Below, you will find a list of treatment and services for alcohol & drug abuse in Kansas.
+The list is incomplete, so please use the menus for a specific research (ex: rehab for youth, medical detox, holistic services, etc.) If you need assistance, please do not hesitate to contact one of our counselors now at 1-800-304-2219.